Unbiasedness and Optimization of Regional Weight Cancellation: Introduction

 In a recent work, we have focused on the case of spatially continuous material properties for particle transport applications emerging in reactor physics.
 Material cross sections for neutron transport depend on the energy of the incident particle, as well as on the temperature and density of the material.
 Traditional neutronics codes (both Monte Carlo and deterministic) make the approximation that each material region in the reactor model has a constant temperature and density \cite{T4,OpenMC,Serpent,MCNP,AP3,Collins2016,CASMO5}.
 In a real nuclear reactor, however, this is certainly not the case, as the temperature and density will depend continuously on position.
-To improve the fidelity of our Monte Carlo codes for the advent of the impending era of high-performance computing (HPC), in a previous work we have examined the possibility of treating spatially-continuous material temperatures and densities in Monte Carlo simulations \cite{Belanger2020}.
-In particular, we have focused on assessing which particle-tracking methods might be best suitable to treat spatially-continuous cross sections for fixed-source transport problems, typically occurring in radiation shielding applications \cite{Belanger2020}: among the possible choices, the delta-tracking \cite{Woodcock1965,Leppanen2017} and negative-weighted delta-tracking \cite{Carter1972, Legrady2017} sampling strategies were deemed particularly attractive.
+The continual advances of high-performance computing resources allows us to consider new ways of improving the fidelity of our Monte Carlo codes.
+It is in this context that we have examined the possibility of treating spatially-continuous material temperatures and densities in Monte Carlo simulations in a previous work \cite{Belanger2020}.
+In particular, we have focused on assessing which particle-tracking methods might be best suitable to treat spatially-continuous cross sections for fixed-source transport problems, typically occurring in radiation shielding applications \cite{Belanger2020}.
+Among the possible choices, the delta-tracking \cite{Woodcock1965,Leppanen2017} and negative-weighted delta-tracking \cite{Carter1972, Legrady2017} sampling strategies were deemed particularly attractive.
 Negative-weighted delta-tracking, although beneficial for dealing with spatially-continuous cross sections, has a potential drawback due to the statistical weights of the particles being allowed to become negative: in a subsequent study concerning $k$-eigenvalue problems, we have shown that the coupling of positive and negative particle weights prevents convergence of the power iteration method to the fundamental mode of the physical system being studied \cite{Belanger2021}.

 To overcome these issues, an exact regional weight cancellation method, originally proposed by Booth and Gubernatis in a 1D context \cite{Booth2010}, was extended to 3D and was shown to allow the convergence of power iteration with negative-weighted delta-tracking in a multi-group reactor physics benchmark \cite{Belanger2021}.
 Such a weight cancellation technique might be useful to improve the simulation methods of the other previously mentioned problems which have particles with negative statistical weights.
 While our previous work in Ref.~\citenum{Belanger2021} demonstrated potential for the method, many questions were left unanswered: under what conditions is regional cancellation unbiased?
 How might one extend cancellation from multi-group to continuous-energy material cross sections?
 Is it possible to maximize the efficiency of weight cancellation, for a given set of particles in a cancellation region?
 Our goal in this paper is to build upon our previous results in Ref.~\citenum{Belanger2021} and to start addressing these very questions.